Consolidated Progress Report

 If you select Normal Curve Equivalent (NCE) - Proficiency Score or Percentile Rank (PR) - Proficiency Score, a side menu will open where you can choose the value of the proficiency score (the default is 50).

 If you select Scaled Score (SS), a side menu will open where you can choose the scale the scores are measured against (the default is Star Enterprise Scale).

 After you select the measure, use the check boxes below the Measure Category drop-down list to choose whether to view Average values for the measure or Median values (or both).

-- The report shows student progress from one marking period to another.
-Use the drop-down lists to select two marking periods for the measure.
-You can select existing marking periods, or you can select Custom... and set your own dates (use the calendars to select a range of dates; then, select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).
+- The report shows student progress between two reporting periods.
+Use the drop-down lists to select two marking periods or screening windows.
+You can also select Custom... and set your own dates (use the calendars to select a range of dates; then, select Apply to use the dates you have chosen or Cancel to close this pop-up without saving your selection).

 - Select + Add New Column to add a second (optional) assignment type and measure for the report (follow the same steps you did for the first one).

 If you add a second column and then change your mind, select the trash can in the upper-right corner to delete it.

 - Once you are done choosing report options, select Update Report.

 - The report will generate and then open at the bottom of the page.

 - The data for the selected students is shown, grouped as determined in step 3.
 (In the example above, the data is grouped by school and listed by student.)